onomondo/onomondo-traffic/README.md

 ### Azure Blob Storage

 If you are uzing Azure Blob Storage then these parameters are required.
+Note that only one of either `--blob-storage-sas-uri` or `--blob-storage-connection-string` is required.

+#### --blob-storage-sas-uri
 #### --blob-storage-connection-string
 #### --blob-storage-container-name